Navier-Stokes Equations for Low-Temperature One-Dimensional Fluids

-with the Fermi edge $q(x,t)$ fixed by the local density $\rho(x,t)$.
-The latter can be shown, see Supplementary Material (SM) \cite{SM}, to be fully equivalent to CHD for density and fluid velocity readings as
+For convenience, we described the fluid in a co-moving frame with fluid velocity $\eta = (\theta^+ + \theta^-)/2$, such that at each position $x$ the gas is found in a Fermi sea with symmetric Fermi edges $\pm q=\pm (\theta^+ -\theta^-)/2$, and Fermi velocity $v_F = \pi \rho/K$ proportional to the local density $\rho$, with $K$ the Luttinger liquid parameter, { obtained from the dressed charge as $K\equiv 1^{\rm dr}(\theta^\pm)^2$ \cite{korepin1997quantum,giamarchi2003quantum}}.
+Eq.~\eqref{eq:FermiEdges} can be shown, see Supplementary Material (SM) \cite{SM}, to be fully equivalent to CHD for density and fluid velocity readings as